Dora Marsden: The Freewoman

 The Freewoman was a short-lived magazine that Marsden founded in order to voice her thoughts and critiques of the WSPU under Pankhurst.
-She argued that the organization was far too narrowly focused on middle class women.
+She argued that the organization was far too narrowly focused on middle-class women.
 The journal also explored London's literary background and provided a medium for cultural debate among feminists and other opinionated groups.
 This journal was famous for its overtly feminist advertisements that were scattered throughout the pages.
 At the beginning of publications it had advertisements that were for businesses such as patent agencies that were geared towards "Women Patentees", a bank that took care of the "Going Stock Business", and the International Suffrage Shop.

 The magazine dealt with controversial issues such as marriage and free love, with Marsden and other authors writing in support of the latter.
-Marsden held that monogamy had four corner stones: men's hypocrisy; the spinster's dumb resignation; the Prostitute's unsightly degradation; and the married woman's monopoly.
+Marsden held that monogamy had four cornerstones: men's hypocrisy; the spinster's dumb resignation; the prostitute's unsightly degradation; and the married woman's monopoly.
 Writers such as Rebecca West wrote that by giving her body to a man to be owned by him for the rest of their life, while binding the man to support her for the rest of her life, a woman strikes a disgraceful ‘bargain’.

 This magazine also issued a five-part series on morality written by Marsden.
 She explored the idea that women had been taught to restrain their passions for life, resulting in an existence only used for reproduction.
-This brought her back to her critique of the Suffrage Movement, and their image of purity and the middle class woman.
-After its financial collapse, it soon emerged into the New Freewoman.
+This brought her back to her critique of the suffrage movement, and their image of purity and the middle-class woman.
+After its financial collapse, it soon emerged into The New Freewoman.

 The New Freewoman

 The New Freewoman shifted the view of The Freewoman, which was a radical feminist view, to an idealistic anarchism and literary experimentalism.
-The bold advertisements were changed to text only ads, and the magazine took on a much different approach.
+The bold advertisements were changed to text-only ads, and the magazine took on a much different approach.
 This developed into Marsden's view on egoism as a philosophy, which was heavily influenced by Ezra Pound.

 These two journals became heavily influenced by Rebecca West and Mary Gawthorpe.
 The two women set out to increase the audience of The New Freewoman, by increasing their literary content.
 This would result in more writers expressing interest in the journal, and resulting in more readers.
 Although The New Freewoman did not last very long itself, it progressed into a very popular journal The Egoist.